-In addition, if we were able to obtain accelerated approval of any of our drug candidates, the FDA would require us to conduct a confirmatory study to verify the predicted clinical benefit and may also require post-marketing safety studies.
+In addition, if we are able to obtain accelerated approval of any of our drug candidates, as we have done with the initial approval of BRUKINSA in the United States, the FDA would require us to conduct a confirmatory study to verify the predicted clinical benefit and may also require post-marketing safety studies.
 Other comparable regulatory authorities outside the United States, such as the NMPA or EMA, may have similar requirements.
 The results from the confirmatory study may not support the clinical benefit, which would result in the approval being withdrawn.
 While operating under accelerated approval, we will be subject to certain restrictions that we would not be subject to upon receiving regular approval.